taeyun1010/HomFingerPrintAuth/readme.txt

+This repository is an extension of https://github.com/hbhdytf/FingerCode It extracts fingerprint vectors from fingerprint images and store them in encrypted form.
+To get started, type "fprec" using Matlab application and the window will pop up.

 Unzip all files into Matlab current directory and type "fprec" to start fingerprint image processing.
 Type "helpwin fprec" for more detailed informations.